-

 "Pardon me," he says.
 "Do you have any Grey Poupon?"
 Of course, we are not Rothschilds or Rockefellers, not even friends of friends of theirs.
 Furthermore, I had not met my companions before we came aboard this yacht in St. Martin.

-1. source: Wikipedia.org and its authors.
+Special thanks to: Wikipedia.org and its authors.
 Thank you Wikipedia.org